osg-htc/docs/docs/data/xrootd/install-standalone.md

-DateReviewed: 2021-11-12
+DateReviewed: 2022-03-24

 Install XRootD Standalone
 =========================

-!!!bug "EL7 version compatibility"
+!!!bug "OSG 3.5 EL7 version compatibility"
-    There is an incompatibility with EL7 < 7.5 due to an issue with the `globus-gsi-proxy-core` package
+    There is an incompatibility with EL7 < 7.5 and XRootD available from OSG 3.5 due to an issue with the `globus-gsi-proxy-core` package

 [XRootD](http://xrootd.org/) is a hierarchical storage system that can be used in many ways to access data,